 To keep your attic cold, start by closing up any attic bypasses.
 Bypasses are air passageways that allow rising warm air to escape into the attic.
 These bypasses are commonly located around chimneys, ceiling light fixtures, heating ducts, and electrical wires.
 To stop the warm air from flowing into your attic, fill the gaps in your attic with foam and caulk.
 If you suspect that you need new insulation, hire a professional to help.

 Another way to regulate the temperature of your roof is through ventilation.
 Roofing ventilation systems use intake vents and exhaust vents to regulate attic temperature.
 The intake vents are located along the edge of the roof, and they allow cool, dry intake air to flush out warm, humid air through the exhaust vents that are located near the top of the roof.
 Installing roofing ventilation is also beneficial for the summer months because it prevents the moist, warm air from damaging the roof sheathing and shingles.
 As an added bonus, regulating the temperature of your attic can lower your utility bill.

 Ice dams cause melted snow and ice to damage your roof, but you can prevent them from forming by regulating the temperature of your roof.
-If you live near Springfield, Missouri, take action to prevent ice dams by requesting a roofing ventilation consultation from GlennStone Roofing and Gutters.
+If you live near Springfield, Missouri, take action to prevent ice dams by requesting a roofing ventilation consultation from GlennStone Roofing.
 You can also send an e-mail to info@GlennStone.net, call 417-860-8125, or contact us online.
 Proper attic ventilation is crucial to maintaining the integrity of your roof, and we will help you choose the best ventilation system for your roof’s needs.
 It would be our pleasure to help you with ice dam prevention.